 Ms. Rothfuss advises on transactions involving all types of commercial and residential real property, including development property, office buildings, hotels, resorts, shopping centers, multi-family projects and other commercial properties.
 She also has significant experience with fund formation and private equity work.

 Ms. Rothfuss is ranked as a leading lawyer for Real Estate in California by legal directory Chambers USA, where she is recognized as “incredibly responsive, efficient and pragmatic in negotiations,” and as having “an unbelievable ability to digest a large amount of information and synthesize it into options for the business.”
 She is also recognized by Legal 500 as a Leading Lawyer for Real Estate and Construction Law.
+In 2023 she was recognized by The Best Lawyers in America in Real Estate Law.

 She received her law degree, cum laude, in 1996 from Harvard Law School, where she was a member of the Harvard Environmental Law Review and the Harvard International Law Journal.
 She earned a Bachelor of Arts degree, with high honors, in Economics and Anthropology from the University of California at Berkeley in 1993.